All Episodes

 And yet we're being blamed.

-Not this is just the latest piece, and it may be one of the most pointed, but we all of us, you and I, all of us conservative, we are being blamed.
+This is just the latest piece, and it may be one of the most pointed, but we, all of us, you and I, all of us conservatives, we are being blamed.

 As though the Republican Party and what it's doing has no effect on how it is perceived.